prashantmi/Androsploit/README.md

 # About

-  Androsploit is a java application an upgrade to Android-H with material design GUI it can be used to interact, manage, or compromise any "Android Device/Emulator". what is Android-H, it a software based on ADB(Android Debug Bridge) with a minimal design and can compromise any "Android Device"
+  Androsploit is a java application an upgrade to Android-H with material design GUI it can be used to interact, manage, or compromise any "Android Device/Emulator".
+  What is Android-H. It a software based on ADB(Android Debug Bridge) with a minimal design and can compromise any "Android Device".

 # Requirements